patelrakesh/music-player/README.md

 # This is a simple music app where you can play music which are available in the library.
-# This is made using React Js, `react-jinke-music-player` for player and 'i18n' for translating language.
+# This is made using `React Js` & libraries `react-jinke-music-player` for player and `i18n` for translating language.

 # Getting Started with Create React App